The Essence of Chinese Painting (VII)

 First of all, let’s take a look at the structure of the picture: A tree stands vertically in the middle, which – on closer inspection – turns out to be 2 trees.
-At this point, the trunk, “our eye enters the painting” and is subsequently guided through the picture (by means of the brushstrokes used).
+At this point, the trunk, “our eye enters the painting” is subsequently guided through the picture (using the brushstrokes used).
 These two trees fulfill the principle: “zhu – ke” (主 – 客) host and guest.
 The tree closer to the viewer shows dry branches, it is the more experienced, the host.
 With a gentle curve, it almost lovingly embraces the guest tree.
-This one has fresh twigs, branches and leaves and is thus younger in years.
-The darker branches at the bottom center, the dark, vertical branch in the middle and the two-line collophone on the far right create a limited space that can be seen both as void and as a rock, and as the branches pointing to the collophone this impression gets strengthened.
+This one has fresh twigs, branches, and leaves and is thus younger in years.
+The darker branches at the bottom center, the dark, vertical branch in the middle, and the two-line colophone on the far right create a limited space that can be seen both as void and as a rock, and as the branches pointing to the colophone this impression gets strengthened.

 We already have been talking about this: a trick to let strokes indicate a direction by creating an imaginary line which leads to a point in the distance which is called in Chinese painting ” (意 到 笔 不到” (the sense arrives, the line [literally brush] does not arrive).
 This principle can not only be found in almost every Chinese picture, but it is an integral part of Chinese calligraphy too, especially the “xingshu” (行书 running script) and “cao-shu” (草书 grass script).
 In addition to this masterful structure of the picture, Zha Shibiao impresses with his masterful painting technique.